 Rob Trotta is a life-long resident of the 13th Legislative District.
 He grew up in Commack with his two brothers and graduated from Commack High School in 1979.
 He lives in Fort Salonga with his wife, two children and dog.

 Legislator Trotta was proudly sworn in as the Suffolk County Legislator for the 13th Legislative District on January 2, 2014.
-In 2015, Rob was re-elected for another two-year term with more than 70% of the vote.
+In 2015 and 2017, Rob was re-elected for an additional two-year term.
 Legislator Trotta has vowed to put you, the taxpayer, first and to work to improve the economy of Suffolk County.